 Neighborhoods Now is a pro-bono effort fueled by New York-based design and interdisciplinary firms to aid historically underserved communities that were disproportionately impacted by the COVID-19 pandemic.
 Learn more about KPF’s early involvement with Neighborhoods Now here and the two-part summit that took place in October 2020 here.

 The Award of Citation recognizes exemplary achievement in a specific aspect of a project, with this year’s winners chosen by a panel of six judges.
 Tune in October 27th at 12:00 PM EST to virtually celebrate the winners of this year’s awards.
-Learn more here.
+Learn more about AIA NY State here and view all the winners here.